 The South Shorts Mentorship programme supports new and emerging screenwriters from the South Auckland community to develop their short film scripts.
-Participants are lead through focused script development over a six-month period under the guidance of experienced screenwriting mentor, Briar Grace-Smith.
-Participants leave the programme with at least one completed short film script and practical tools to develop their own work.
+Participants are led through focused script development over a six-month period under the guidance of experienced screenwriting mentors and leave the programme with a completed short film script and practical tools to develop their own work.

-During this six-month programme, the participants will attend a series of one-day hubs and receive mentorship throughout.
+During this six-month programme, the participants attend a series of one-day hubs held on a Saturday.
 The hub days involve script read-throughs, writing exercises and hearing from guest speakers about their experiences making films.
-Each participant will also have individual online script sessions with their mentor between hub days.

 Who is eligible?